Improving FTR/FPY metrics in masterbatch production

 First Time Right (FTR)

-FTR indicates the rate at which a product is produced in compliance with specifications on the first production attempt.
-In masterbatch production, this means color matching, dispersion quality, particle size distribution, and physical properties meeting target values.
+FTR indicates the rate at which a product is produced in conformance with specifications on the first production attempt.
+In masterbatch production, this means color conformance, dispersion quality, particle size distribution, and physical properties are at target values.

 FTR Calculation: